Electromagnetism from relativistic fluid dynamics: Summary and discussion

-is formally identical to the force-free condition $v^a\omega_{ab}=0$ in ideal fluid dynamics, where $v^a$ denotes the fluid 4-velocity and $\omega_{ab}=2\nabla_{[a}v_{b]}$ its vorticity.
-By analogy, one may regard $A_a$ as defining a flow potential along $m^a$, with $F_{ab}$ playing the role of its vorticity.
-Eq.~\eqref{KelHelA} then implies that this vorticity is Lie-transported (frozen-in) by $m^a$, i.e. conserved in the sense of the Kelvin-Helmholtz theorem.
-Thus $F_{ab}$ can be viewed as an inviscid vorticity field generated by the gauge potential $A_a$, and Eq.~\eqref{orthom} encapsulates the conservation of this "electromagnetic vorticity" along the matter flow.
-Equivalently, when $m_a$ is not twist (i.e. hypersurface-orthogonal flow), $\nabla_{[a}m_{b]}=0$, $A_a$ is Lie-conserved :
+is formally analogous to the force-free condition $v^a\omega_{ab}=0$ in ideal fluid dynamics, where $v^a$ denotes the fluid 4-velocity and $\omega_{ab}=2\nabla_{[a}v_{b]}$ its vorticity.
+By analogy, one may regard $A_a$ as a flow potential along $m^a$, with $F_{ab}$ playing the role of the associated vorticity.
+Equation~\eqref{KelHelA} then implies that this vorticity is Lie-transported, or ``frozen in,'' along the flow generated by $m^a$, in close analogy with the Kelvin--Helmholtz theorem.
+In this sense, Eq.~\eqref{orthom} encodes the conservation of electromagnetic vorticity along the matter flow.
+Equivalently, when the flow is twist-free, i.e. when $\nabla_{[a}m_{b]}=0$, the gauge potential is Lie-conserved: